Actipro/WinForms-Controls/Documentation/topics/conversion/converting-to-v12-1.md

 ## Visual Studio 2010 Projects

-The 2012.1 products are built using Visual Studio 2010, and the sample projects are shipped in both VS 2010 and VS 2008 form.
-VS 2005 samples are no longer available.
+The 2012.1 products are built using Visual Studio 2010, and the sample projects are shipped in both Visual Studio 2010 and Visual Studio 2008 form.
+Visual Studio 2005 samples are no longer available.

-## Former WinUICore Assembly Merged Into Shared Assembly
+## Former WinUICore Assembly Merged into Shared Assembly

 The old WinUICore assembly and all its contents have been merged into the new Shared assembly.
 Since all products previously required both assemblies, it made sense to merge them into a single assembly for ease of use and distribution.